-Performance Warrants were granted to the executive officers of the Corporation at the Corporation's inception and were designed to act as a long-term retention incentive for the holders thereof.
-As a performance-based incentive, the Performance Warrants were not exercisable unless the trading price of the Common Shares exceeded \$6.00 (being the trading price that is equal to at least two times the exercise price of \$3.00) for a period of 20 consecutive trading days.
-This condition was satisfied in November of 2005 and accordingly, all of the Performance Warrants have been exercisable since November 2005.
+The Performance Warrants were originally granted on January 18, 2005 at the founding of the Corporation to the executive officers of Birchcliff at the time of grant.
+Each Performance Warrant entitles the holder thereof to purchase one Common Share at an exercise price of \$3.00.
+The Performance Warrants were designed to act as a long-term retention incentive for the holders and to enhance shareholder value by aligning the interests of the holders with the growth and profitability of the Corporation.
+The Performance Warrants were specifically designed to provide a performance-based incentive to the holders upon the trading price of the Common Shares exceeding \$6.00.
+Accordingly, the Performance Warrants were not exercisable unless the trading price of the Common Shares exceeded \$6.00 for a period of 20 consecutive trading days.
+This condition was satisfied in November 2005 and all of the Performance Warrants have been exercisable since that time.

 The outstanding Performance Warrants are held by Messrs.
 Tonken, Geremia, Surbey and Bosman, each of whom is an executive officer and/or director of the Corporation.
-On May 15, 2014, the holders of Common Shares approved an amendment to the outstanding Performance Warrants to extend the expiry date of such Performance Warrants from January 31, 2015 to January 31, 2020.
+On May 23, 2019, the holders of Common Shares approved an amendment to the outstanding Performance Warrants to extend the expiry date of such Performance Warrants from January 31, 2020 to January 31, 2025.